 Because of current standard developments, but also due to questions not yet solved in the EU requirements, the recent Profundo soy standard benchmark (2023) plans to come up with an update on probable EUDR readiness of soy sustainability standards in 2024.
-Also others such as the German QS Scheme will certainly keep track of developments towards EUDR compliance of the standards they will allow from 2024/2025 onwards.
+Also others such as the German QS Scheme will certainly keep track of developments towards EUDR compliance of the Chain of Custody certification standards they benchmark and allow from 2024/2025 onwards.

-If a company's ambition is lowered to pure EUDR compliance this would mean a serious step back on various themes dealt with in sustainability standards.
-Therefore CSI proposes a model in which fully certified sustainable EUDR compliant soy is promoted, or is mixed with (basically verified) EUDR complaint soy in the supply chain (for example from Brazil or Argentina).
-In that way, all soy meets the EUDR requirements and (at least) a portion of the soy in the mix also meets broader sustainability requirements.
+On many criteria standards require more than EUDR.
+Therefore CSI proposes a model in which fully physically certified sustainable and EUDR compliant soy is promoted, or is mixed with (verified) EUDR compliant soy in the supply chain (for example from Brazil or Argentina).
+In that way, all soy meets the EUDR requirements and a portion of the soy in the mix also meets broader sustainability requirements.
 The percentage of sustainably certified soy in this mix should then increase over time.

-If may however be that companies search risk averse strategies, e.g. by sourcing from areas already deforested long ago, and showing little other sustainability risks.
-Their policy impact for climate and biodiversity then can be enhanced by connecting to programs in (conversion, otherwise environmental or social) risk landscapes.
-Then, supporting (certified) responsible production by means of targeted credit buying can also be an important element among others, such as ecosystem restoration and training.
+At the same time, complementary systems of incentives can be added to the "mixing" approach.
+The credit system is a system of incentives that allows direct support to specific producers and/or regions, and that is how it has been an accelerator of responsible produced physical sustainable soy.
+Then, supporting (certified) responsible production by means of credit adoption can also be an important element among others, such as ecosystem restoration and training.
 We will come back to that under paragraph 5 where we also give some tangible examples of landscape programs to support.